ballmc/weavemanagermacos/README.md

 ### The issues I fixed with the original Weave Manager for documentation purposes

-1. Built a universal binary on a M1 Mac by running
+1. Built a universal binary on an M1 Mac by running

 `rustup target add x86_64-apple-darwin`